esh6597/tristanc-portfolio/README.md

 - Express for static server
 - NodeMailer and SendinBlue's v3 API for email functionality

-#### Changes to Template
+#### Additional Features
 Despite using a template for fast workflow, many major changes were made for client needs.
-Here are those changes (not including back end functionality):

-- Bootstrap's default Sass variables for color schemes/using Sass in general instead of template's default CSS stylesheet
-- Style organization via modules
+These are some other things I've added alongside front end styling:

 - Extra gallery page with dynamic carousel zoom overlay
-- Custom card styles and sections
+- Custom card styles and sections (not always Bootstrap card classes)
-- Masthead animations on page load and hover
+- Masthead animations on page load and hover + other custom animations
 - Custom fonts

-#### Additional Features
-These are some other things I've added alongside front end styling:

 - Transactional email API for contacting owner via SendinBlue
 - Email limits to conform to API service standards via LowDB (minor database for cross-user tracking)
 - HTML email formatting to look a bit better
 - Custom form validation for code protection via JS
-- Add responsive images
+- Add responsive images and styling that's tested to look good on all sizes
-- Test deployment via Heroku and IONOS
+- Deployment via Heroku and IONOS
+- Sass modules for style/compilation organization and variables to override Bootstrap defaults

 #### Features Under Development
-Expect these features to be pushed within the next week:

-- Responsive images for mobile and tablet
+This website is currently officially complete and deployed.
+If you have any suggestions for improvements, please let me know!

 # Licenses and Copyright